MONTANA

 (1879 - 1911), near Havre

-At one time, this was the largest Army post west of the Mississippi River.
-It consisted largely of brick-built buildings, uncharacteristic of a typical western fort.
-Located on Beaver Creek four miles above the Milk River, six miles southwest of town, it was built to prevent Sitting Bull and his followers from returning from Canada.
-It became a USDA Agricultural Experiment Station in 1913 and most of the original buildings were torn down.
-A guardhouse and officers quarters remain.
-Tours in season.
-Another website at Montana.edu
+At one time this was the largest Army post (in acreage) west of the Mississippi River.
+The post consisted largely of brick-built buildings.
+Located on Beaver Creek four miles above the Milk River, six miles southwest of town, it was built primarily to prevent Sitting Bull and his followers from returning from Canada.
+It became a state Agricultural Experiment Station in 1913 and most of the original buildings were then torn down.
+A guardhouse and Officers' quarters remain.
+Tours in season by appointment only.
+Artifacts are on display at the H. Earl Clack Museum in town.
+See also Visit Montana.com || The Montana Fort Assiniboine by Doug Minor

 Fort Piegan (1)